kasperik00/Pasre-That-HEX-/README.md

 # To Run This File
 We Can Do

-'python3 SimpleParseHex.py example.txt example.bin | less'
+`python3 SimpleParseHex.py example.txt example.bin | less `
 or
-'python SimpleParseHex.py example.txt example.bin | less'
+`python SimpleParseHex.py example.txt example.bin | less `

 So What is the example.txt and example.bin ?
-Basically the example.txt must contain a HEX Stuffs and that will write it into the example.bin after That We Can Make that bin file looks interesting by running 'string example.bin'
+Basically the example.txt must contain a HEX Stuffs and that will write it into the example.bin after That We Can Make that bin file looks interesting by running `string example.bin` in Your Shell,
 And You Will Now See What Are The Secrets In That HEX File.